UWMRO/uwmro.github.io/_pages/checklist.md

 - Turn off power strip to the small appliances (toaster, coffee maker, etc.).
 Turn off lights, vent fans, the stereo, etc. (but do not turn off the computers).

 - Remove the pipe and seal the water jug under the sink.

+- Ensure the day room and control room AC units are off using their remote controls.

+- Turn off the air handling system with with the “Master Control Switch” on the front of the furnace.

+- Turn off the water pump circuit breaker.
+Momentarily open the valve to the gauge marked "**in.
+H2O**" and measure the water level.

+- Secure the propane: Store them outside, under the control room and out of sight.
+The propane tanks never go indoors (but the grill does).

 - Close and secure the dayroom shutters.
 [Cleat the lines](https://www.animatedknots.com/cleat-hitch-halyard-knot) so the wind doesn't tangle them.

-- Turn off the water pump circuit breaker.
-Log the water level and write a log entry for your departure.
-This is a good time to note if it's time to restock any essentials.

-- If you turned on the air conditioning, turn it off, and cover the vents.
-Turn off the HVAC system with the furnace master control switch.

-- Secure the propane: Store them out of sight, under the air conditioning vents outside.
-The propane tanks never go indoors, but the grill does.

 - Close and latch *every* interior door.
-Ensure exterior doors are fully secured, and lock the gate behind you as you leave.
+Lock the exterior doors and confirm that they can't swing open.
+Lock the gate behind you as you leave.

 ### Contact Information
 Problem reports should be addressed to Oliver Fraser: (206) 669-1886,  Email: ojf@uw.edu